|Guide||♦||107 Triplogs||Mine 0||0 Topics|

 King Canyon Trailhead, King Canyon Trail, Hugh Norris Trail, Sendero Esperanza Trail, Gould Mine Trail.

-We arrived around 11:00 and found that the parking lot was a bit full, but were able to find a spot.
+We arrived around 11:00 and found that the parking lot was a bit full, but we were able to find a spot.
 I would recommend starting this hike a little earlier.
 The King Canyon Trailhead was well marked a short walk from the parking lot.
-At this point you have a choice, to walk up the wash, or to follow the old mining road.
+At this point, you have a choice, to walk up the wash or to follow the old mining road.
 We chose to follow the road to avoid the sand in the boots.

-After about a mile on the road we came to the Mam-a-Gah picnic area.
-This would be a nice place for a short hike for a quick picnic, but we kept on going cause we were going to the top of Wasson Peak.
+After about a mile on the road, we came to the Mam-a-Gah picnic area.
+This would be an excellent place for a short hike for a quick picnic, but we kept going cause we were going to the top of Wasson Peak.
 The trail here is well marked and easy to follow, but you could still follow the wash bed if you wanted.
-Continuing on the trail for a little over a mile we came to the intersection with Sweetwater Trail.
+Continuing on the trail for a little over a mile, we came to the Sweetwater Trail intersection.

-At the Sweetwater intersection we turned left and continued on the steep section of Kings Canyon Trail about another mile to the short side trail to the top of Wasson Peak.
+At the Sweetwater intersection, we turned left and continued on the steep section of Kings Canyon Trail about another mile to the short side trail to the top of Wasson Peak.
 This part can be steep at times, very rocky, and follows a set of very short switchbacks.
 It is well worth the trip.
 The view of the valley and Tucson is spectacular from the peak.
-In order to keep the scenery fresh we had decided on a loop rather than an out-and-back.
+In order to keep the scenery fresh, we had decided on a loop rather than an out-and-back.
 We returned on the Hugh Norris Trail for just under 2 miles to the intersection with the Sendero Esperanza Trail.
 We followed this for just under a mile to the intersection with the Gould Mine Trail.
-This trail covered the last mile or so and came out right at the parking lot for the trailhead.
+This trail covered the last mile or so and came out right at the trailhead's parking lot.